grain-lang/grain/stdlib/int8.md

 include "int8"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Int8 type.
+Functions and constants included in the Int8 module.

 ### Int8.**fromNumber**